Recruiting Older Volunteers: The Untapped Powerhouse Your Organisation Is Ignoring

 Reliability and sustained commitment

 Organisations consistently report that volunteers aged 65 and over have lower dropout rates, higher attendance, and longer average tenures than younger volunteer cohorts.
-This reflects the different motivational profile of post-retirement volunteering: people who choose to give their time in later life are doing so because it is genuinely meaningful to them.
+This reflects the different motivational profile of post-retirement volunteering: people who choose to give their time in later life are usually doing so because it is genuinely meaningful to them.

 Mentoring and knowledge transfer